uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.EmailUsername**
 ^^^^^^^^^^^^^^^^^^^^^^^^
-EmailUsername sets the username of an email.
+EmailUsername assigns the username of an email.

 Format: